 Types of healthcare activity

-But we constantly deliver humanitarian aid projects – from disaster response to long-term medical programmes – which stretch over decades.
+But we constantly deliver humanitarian aid projects – from disaster response to long-term medical programmes – which can stretch over decades.

 We can respond to emergencies extremely quickly.
 When a devastating earthquake hit Haiti in 2010 our teams treated the first casualty within minutes.